countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

 ```

 Alternatively, in VS Code, you can do `ctrl-,` to open settings, and search for "prettier".
 Scroll down to change the above settings manually.

+## Javascript Guidelines

+  * Prefer ES6 template strings to other methods of string concatenation.